cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/install-and-setup/deployment-guides/aws.md

 The purpose of this guide is to walk through some best practices for accessing private resources on AWS by deploying Cloudflare's lightweight connector, `cloudflared`.

-We will walk through how to initialize a service on a linux VM in AWS, and route to it from another VM running cloudflared.
+We will walk through how to initialize a service on a Linux VM in AWS, and route to it from another VM running cloudflared.
 This deployment guide does not take into account routing beyond basic security groups and default VPCs.

 # Prerequisites